 2. 3.
 Determination of total flavonoids

-This assay is based on the property of flavonoids to form aluminum chelates with aluminum chloride as discribe by (Kosalec et al., 2004).
+This assay is based on the ability of flavonoids to form aluminum chelates with aluminum chloride, as described previously (Kosalec et al., 2004).

-To 2 mL of extract (1 mg/mL) or rutin standard, 2 mL of aluminum chloride (20 mg/mL) and 6 mL of sodium acetate (50 mg/mL) were added.
+Two milliliters of aluminum chloride (20 mg/mL) and 6 mL of sodium acetate (50 mg/mL) were added to 2 mL of extract (1 mg/mL) or the rutin standard.
 A blank was prepared using 2 mL of ethanol instead of the sample.
 The contents of the tubes were transferred to a 96-well plate for absorbance reading.
 The OD was measured at 440 nm after 150 minutes of incubation.

 2. 4.
-Determination of polysaccharides
+Determination of polysaccharide contents

 In a series of test tubes, the following were introduced : 200 µL of the samples to be assayed (extract, standard range, control); 200 µL of a 5% (w/v) aqueous phenol solution; and 1 mL of concentrated sulfuric acid.
-After homogenization, the mixture was heated in a water bath at 100°C for 5 minutes and cooled in the dark for 30 minutes.
+After homogenization, the mixture was heated in a water bath at 100°C for 5 minutes and then cooled in the dark for 30 minutes.
 The OD was measured at 480 nm (Dubois et al., 1956).
-All samples were assayed in duplicate.
-A glucose standard range (50, 100, 150, and 200 µg/mL) and a water control were treated under the same conditions.
+All the samples were assayed in duplicate.
+A glucose standard range (50, 100, 150, and 200 µg/mL) and a water control were used under the same conditions.

 3. Evaluation of the antioxidant activity of the ethanolic extract